If you live in the United States and play online poker I think you'll agree that it isn't easy, no matter what you read elsewhere.

 Cereus Network, featuring the two brands Absolute Poker and UltimateBet, stayed in the US poker market until the bitter end.

-After their domains were seized by the US DoJ in April of 2011 these two sites never returned.
+After their domains were seized by the US DoJ in April of 2011 these two sites never came back online.

 Unlike PokerStars and Full Tilt, AP/UB disappeared completely and no salvage of their assets has ever been attempted.